 Territories between us, and the sites at which we meet.

 Territories Between Us foregrounds embodied ways of knowing, delving into various subjectivities to point to the many ways our existences are territorialised by structures – both visible and invisible.
-By engaging works that oscillate between disciplines, modes of working, or tether on the borders of these territories, the exhibition attempts to inch away from the ‘counterstance’, to explore a restored existence.
+By engaging works that oscillate between disciplines, modes of working, or tether on the borders of these territories, the exhibition attempts to inch away from the ‘counterstance’ to explore a restored existence.

-The exhibition draws works from the collection in conversation with artistic intervention and works outside the collection.
+The exhibition draws works from the collection in conversation with artistic intervention and works from outside the collection.

 - Bronwyn Katz

 - Moshekwa Langa